RobotLocomotion/drake/drake/doc/developers.rst

 tests before it is merged into
 `Drake's primary repository <https://github.com/RobotLocomotion/drake>`_.

-Drake's CI service continuously runs on all pull requests each time they are updated.
-Pull requests cannot be merged into master unless all unit tests pass on all :ref:`supported platform configurations <supported-configurations>`.
+Drake's :ref:`CI service <continuous_integration_notes>` continuously runs on all pull requests each time they are submitted and updated.
+Pull requests cannot be merged into master unless all unit tests pass on all
+:ref:`supported platform configurations <supported-configurations>`.
 If problems are detected on the master, the build cop will :ref:`revert the PRs that most likely caused the problem <build_cop>`.
 To increase the likelihood that your pull requests pass CI tests and are not reverted, you can run the unit tests locally.
 Instructions for how to do that